This guide demonstrates how to configure OpenTelemetry in Cloudflare Workers to send telemetry data to Axiom using the OTel CF Worker package.

 Run npm install to install the packages.
 This command will install all the necessary packages listed in your package.json file.

-To run your Cloudflare Workers application with OpenTelemetry instrumentation, ensure your API token and dataset are correctly set in your wrangler.toml file.
-As outlined in our package.json file, you have two primary scripts to manage your application’s lifecycle.
+To run your Cloudflare Workers app with OpenTelemetry instrumentation, ensure your API token and dataset are correctly set in your wrangler.toml file.
+As outlined in our package.json file, you have two primary scripts to manage your app’s lifecycle.

 In development mode